-You can’t put a price on the pain that “split holidays” with kids causes, how it feels to move out of your home, or watching your spouse date new people.
+You can’t put a price on the pain that “split holidays” have on the kids, how it feels to move out of your home, or watching your spouse date new people.

 Divorces cost more than money.

 There are many “silent” costs of divorce that you’ll have to pay if you resolve your marriage.
 Please consider these, and recognize that love is one of the most challenging things to fight for but ALWAYS worth it.